 Step 2: Find the right streaming gear

 You’ve completed the character phase, and now you’re ready to get going.
-But first, you need a few pieces of gear to help you start.
+Now, it’s time to gear up!

 Gear is an integral part of starting a gaming channel.
 But becoming a YouTuber or streamer requires a lot less tech than you might think.
 As many streamers have pointed out in “what gear do I use” videos, high-end equipment isn’t the defining aspect of your channel.
 You are.